wesleygomersall/QAA/notes.md

 Plot the trimmed read length distributions for both the R1 and R2 reads on the same plot (see ICA4).
 Produce 2 different plots for the 2 different RNA samples.

-Comment on whether you ecpect R1s and R2s to be adapter-trimmed at different rates and why.
+Comment on whether you expect R1s and R2s to be adapter-trimmed at different rates and why.

 Run `FastQC` on trimmed data.
 Comment on differences between the trimmed and untrimmed data.
 Include any figures needed to support your conclusions.